Get In Touch

 Open-Source Software Benefits

-Technically adept users can examine WordPress’s source code and further tweak it.
+Technically adept users can examine the core WordPress software’s source code and further tweak it..
 Another reason why it seems complicated but isn’t is because of this.

 See Also: Performing a Proper WordPress Usability Test for Your Website